13. Intention/Extending

 The main work is done in np.einsum and np.exp(iqr) which both are already compiled C functions (standard numpy function).
 We may loose time in coming back to python between these steps.

 We can reach a speedup of a factor of 6 if we use a Fortran function and use this in _scattering.
 The speedup is higher if the computation was done in Python loops (very inefficient), but we use numpy not to do this in Python loops.
 The speedup depends strongly on the model and how it is implemented.
-Often one is happy if the python meanders.
+Often one is happy if the Python meanders.

 The Fortran function/subroutine should be encapsulated in a module as it looks cleaner and the module may contain several functions.
 Additional it works smoothest in combination with f2py to use a module of functions only (always give intent(in) properly for smooth working).
 To avoid conflicts and dependency problems it is convenient to copy all needed routines into this module.
 Please respect Copyrights